Workshops and Professional Development

 Maximizing Canvas Grades for Effective Grading Practices (DTEI and OIT’s EEE Support’s Collaborative Workshop)

-Join us for workshop on utilizing Canvas Grades (i.e. Gradebooks) to enhance your teaching and assessment practices.
-This session will explore various features of Canvas Grades and discuss how they can be effectively implemented in your courses.
+This session explored various features of Canvas Grades and discuss how they can be effectively implemented in your courses.

 - Improve your grading efficiency using Canvas Grades